semiologic/dealdotcom-widgets/readme.txt

 == Description ==

-The Dealdotcom plugin for WordPress introduces widgets that let you insert [dealdotcom](http://go.semiologic.com/dealdotcom)'s deal of the day on your site.
+The Dealdotcom plugin for WordPress introduces widgets that let you insert [Dealdotcom](http://go.semiologic.com/dealdotcom)'s deal of the day on your site.

 In the event you're unfamiliar with it, Dealdotcom is a great place to look for deals on internet marketing related materials, and this widget is a great way to collect commissions if you run a site related to the topic.

 After activating the plugin, browse Appearance / Widgets.
-Insert one or more Dealdotcom widget, configure your affiliate ID in each, and you're done.
+Insert one or more Dealdotcom widgets, configure your affiliate ID in each, and you're done.

 = Help Me! =